bdevz/upwork-automation/browser-automation/README_DIRECTOR.md

 # Director Session Orchestration System

-The Director Session Orchestration System is a comprehensive workflow management and browser session orchestration layer for the Upwork Automation System.
+The Director Session Orchestration System is a comprehensive workflow management and browser session orchestration layer for the Ardan Automation System.
 It manages multiple browser sessions, coordinates parallel workflows, and provides robust error handling and recovery mechanisms.

 ## Overview